firavoyage/blogging/projects.md

   - platfighter:pass or death
   - bs local:ideas ignored by supercell,strong teammates
   - cr local:ideas ignored by supercell,human-like opponents
-- why javascript
-  - use bracket symbols while some use words like begin end
-  - use math expressions like a+b and f(x) while some put operaters before
-  - object oriented programming support while some use address method
-  - functional programming support while some does not consider functions as variables
-  - flexible syntax while some have strict limits like line end semicolons and main functions
-  - the only script language which browsers support
-  - es6 great power like block definition and destructuring assignment
 - various themes
   - by voyage
 - inspired by